DonSchenck/DotNetOnLinux/GettingStarted.md

 `dotnet restore`
 `dotnet run`

-As with the previous example, you'll need to enter the appropriate IP address.
+As with the previous example, you'll need to use the appropriate IP address to form your browser URL.
 You should see a banner representing the successful execution of an ASP.NET MVC web application.

 ## HelloWebApi example
-Coming *VERY* soon.
+### Move to the directory
+`cd ~/src/DotNetOnLinux/cli-samples-master/HelloMvcApi`

+### Restore and run the code
+`dotnet restore`
+`dotnet run`

+As with the previous example, you'll need to use the appropriate IP address to form your browser URL.
+In this case, you should be able to use the following as examples:
+`http://{your ip address here}:5000/api/products`
+`http://{your ip address here}:5000/api/products/1`

 ## Entity Framework & SQLite example
 Coming _VERY_ soon.
 Seriously.